- What is Counseling@Northwestern?

 - What is the student-to-faculty ratio?

-- Are there specializations available that I can pursue to focus my education?
+- Are there specializations or emphasis options available that I can pursue to focus my education?

-- Will my degree indicate that I earned my degree online?
+- Will my diploma indicate that I earned my degree online?

 - Will this degree allow me to pursue licensure in any state?